Water in the Desert : An Ecography from the Edges

 Full Description

-Celebrated as the "father of the local food movement" (Time) and our "lyrical poet of biodiversity" (Mother Jones), Gary Paul Nabhan has authored dozens of books and been awarded a MacArthur "genius grant."
+Celebrated as a "world visionary" (Utne Reader) and our "lyrical poet of biodiversity" (Mother Jones), Gary Paul Nabhan has authored dozens of books and been awarded a MacArthur "genius grant."
 In Water in the Desert, he traces the fascinating story of his life, offering in the process a vision for cultural renewal.

-As a boy growing up in the dunes along Lake Michigan's southern shore, where school is excruciating and symptoms of neurodivergence are diagnosed as disabilities, Nabhan finds refuge and revelation in the natural world.
-In college, he gravitates to the thinkers now associated with the dawn of ecology as a discipline, writes poetry, and travels to the Galápagos Islands and Baja California, where he first encounters the Indigenous communities that will come to play a significant role in his life and work.
+As a Lebanese-American boy growing up in the dunes along Lake Michigan's southern shore, where school is excruciating and symptoms of neurodivergence are diagnosed as disabilities, Nabhan finds refuge and revelation in the natural world.
+In college, he gravitates to the thinkers now associated with the dawn of ecology as a discipline, writes poetry, and travels to Ecuador and Sonora, Mexico, where he first encounters the Indigenous communities that will come to play a significant role in his life and work.
 His interest in earth-based spiritual practices leads him to take vows as an Ecumenical Franciscan Brother, which reminds him that "the earth itself—creation, for that matter—was the original scripture."
-Late in life, he returns to the land of his ancestors, where he discovers a vision of kinship and climate resilience grounded in faith and ecology.
+Late in life, he returns to the land of his Arab ancestors, where he discovers a vision of kinship and climate resilience grounded in faith and ecology.
 And finally, when construction of the southern border wall begins, he collaborates with religious leaders to affirm Indigenous rights to the sacred places threatened by construction.

-At once a refreshingly humble account of a pathbreaking scientist-activist's journey and an inspiring guide to the deeply collaborative ethic and practice of care that will be required if we are to flourish in kinship on Earth, Water in the Desert is a book for our time.
+At once a refreshing account of a pathbreaking scientist-activist's kinship with other species and cultures and an inspiring guide to the deeply collaborative ethic and practice of care required to flourish in kinship on Earth, Water in the Desert is a book for our time.

 最近チェックした商品